-We all have our favorite soap, shampoo, lotion, and toothpaste that we’ve been using for years.
-This is no different for a senior entering a nursing home.
+Most people have a favorite soap, shampoo, lotion, and toothpaste brand that they’ve been using over the years.
+It’s no different in the case of seniors moving into a nursing home.
 Even something as easy as supplying their favorite brands and items can make them feel like their lives haven’t been flipped entirely upside down.
 The facility may offer some personal care goods, but they may come at an additional fee.

 Make sure to select their favorite perfumes or preferred brands.
 Even if your loved one is bathed by others, using their products, particularly those with familiar aromas, can make the experience more pleasant.

-Gadgets can help seniors to pass their days with entertainment and connection.
-Smartphones, tablets, and laptops are popular among nursing home patients.
-If the facility offers Wi-Fi, make sure you’re aware of any passwords or costs and whether the bandwidth is sufficient to stream films.
+Tech gadgets for seniors can help them pass their days with entertainment and connection.
+Smartphones, tabs, and laptops are popular among nursing home patients.
+If the facility offers Wi-Fi, make sure you’re aware of any passwords or costs and whether the bandwidth is strong enough to stream films.

-If the Wi-Fi network isn’t secure, ensure your loved one doesn’t use it to access online banking or other sites where their personal information could be exposed to hackers and scammers.
+If the Wi-Fi network isn’t secure, ensure your loved one doesn’t use it to access online banking or other sites where their personal details could be exposed to scammers.
 Using parental controls to prohibit some functions on their devices may be helpful.

 All electronic equipment should be prominently tagged with the resident’s identity and, if possible, have a GPS locator in the event that they go missing.
 You can even consider getting them tracking devices for seniors with cognitive issues like dementia.